arvindhsiv/owasp-http-header-checker/README.md

 ---

-## Our Story: From Mad Libs to Cybersecurity
+## BTS: From Mad Libs to Cybersecurity

 This project began as a simple coding exercise while working on a [Mad Libs Flask App](https://github.com/arvindhsiv/madlib-flask-docker).
 The goal was to build a fun, interactive word game using Flask that takes user input and creates a randomized story — a classic beginner-friendly project to get comfortable with Python, forms, and web templates.